upbound/docs/content/cli/configuration.md

 ---

-`up` interacts with a variety of systems, each of which may have information that should be persisted between commands. `up` stores this information in a configuration file in `~/.up/config.json`.
+`up` interacts with a variety of systems, each of which may have information that persists between commands. `up` stores this information in a configuration file in `~/.up/config.json`.

-## Upbound Configuration
+## Upbound configuration

-Currently, only configuration information for interacting with Upbound is stored.
-The sections below detail the format and how to interact with it.
-In the future, additional configuration may be supported for managing UXP and package installations.
+The `up` CLI stores configuration information in `~/.up/config.json`.

 ### Format

 `up` allows users to define profiles that contain sets of preferences and credentials for interacting with Upbound.
-This enables easily executing commands as different users, or in different accounts.
-In the example below, five profiles are defined: `default`, `dev`, `staging`, `prod`, and `ci`.
-Commands will use the specified profile when set via the `--profile` flag or `UP_PROFILE` environment variable.
-If a profile is not set, `up` will use the profile specified as `default`, which in this case is actually named `default`.
+This enables executing commands as different users, or in different accounts.
+The following example defines five
+profiles: `default`, `dev`, `staging`, `prod`, and `ci`.
+Commands use the specified profile when set via the `--profile` flag or `UP_PROFILE` environment variable.
+If a profile isn't set, `up` uses the profile specified as `default`, named `default` in this example.

 ```json
 {